 According to a 2010 study, more than 225,000 Americans die every year due to medical mistakes.
-“Medical malpractice is not a myth,” said Syracuse medical mistake lawyer Michael A. Bottar, Esq., of Bottar Leone, PLLC.
+“Medical malpractice is not a myth,” said Syracuse medical mistake lawyer Michael A. Bottar, Esq., of Bottar Law, PLLC.
 “That being said, most medical negligence is confined to a very small number of physicians.
 The majority of physicians will practice for 20-30 years without being the subject of a medical malpractice lawsuit.
 Of course, they won’t say that publicly because it does not help advance tort reform to prevent negligence lawsuits altogether.”

 Following the NPR series titled “Doctors Behaving Badly,” our team of medical negligence attorneys formulated the following list of ways that New York could better protect patients seeking medical care in this State: